-Welcome to the first part of our five-part blog series where we will elucidate and emphasize on ABAP RAP.
-By the end of this blog series, you will get a deep understanding of different programming models in ABAP, various topics in RAP like its layers, architecture, CDS, etc. and you will be able to create different projects/scenarios using RAP.
-We will also look at a hands-on scenario using RAP that demonstrates the end-to-end capabilities of the same.
+Welcome to the first part of our five part blog series where we will elucidate and emphasize on ABAP RAP.
+By the end of this blog series you will get a thorough understanding of different programming models in ABAP, various topics in RAP like its layers, architecture, CDS, etc., and you will be able to create different projects/scenarios using RAP.
+We will also do a hands-on activity using RAP that demonstrates the end-to-end capabilities of the same.

 First, we will talk about the different programming models of ABAP and then move forward with our topic for the series.